crowdsecurity/crowdsec-docs/crowdsec-docs/docs/configuration/crowdsec_configuration.md

 ##### `enabled`
 >bool

-Whether to enable the CTI API.
+Whether to enable the CTI integration.

 ##### `log_level`
 >string

-The log level for the CTI API.
+The log level for the CTI integration.

 #### `client`